kdoore/1335GitBook/pattern-preview-transforms-translate-and-scale.md

 We'll need to change the canvas size, so it's larger to give space for our mini-preview.
 Also, we'll need to change how we calculate the cellSize for our grid, since we're no longer using the full canvas width:

+The steps to create the mini-pattern preview are the same as the logic for creating a normal grid: 2 nested for-loops to position designs across columns and down rows.
+The only diffference here is that we're going to translate the origin to the x,y position as the first step, this way we can put the grid whevever we want.
+Second, we want to scale the grid smaller, so we'll pass in a scaleFactor parameter - this will scale the entire canvas smaller, if the scaleFactor is smaller than 1.

+NewCanvasSize = scaleFactor * CanvasSize:
+If scaleFactor = .20, then
+160 = .20 * 800;  //mini canvas dimension is 160x160

 ###Code to create mini pattern preview